theseus-rs/rsql/rsql_cli/docs/src/chapter2/exit/index.md

 ## exit

+The `.exit` command immediately terminates the rsql session.
+You can optionally provide an exit code, which is useful for scripting and automation to indicate success or failure to the calling process.

 ### Usage

 ```text
 .exit [code]
 ```

-### Description
+### When to use

-Exit the shell with an optional status code.
-If no status code is provided, the exit status will be the exit status of the last command executed.
+- Use `.exit` to leave the CLI at any time.
+- Provide a non-zero exit code (e.g., `.exit 1`) to signal an error in scripts or CI/CD pipelines.

 ### Examples

-Exit the shell with a status code of 0.
+Exit the shell with a status code of 0 (success):

 ```text
 .exit
 ```

-Exit the shell with a status code of 1.
+Exit the shell with a status code of 1 (failure):

 ```text
 .exit 1
 ```

+### Troubleshooting

+- If the shell does not exit as expected, check for background processes or pending operations.
+- In scripts, use `.exit <code>` to control flow based on success or failure.

+### Related

+- For quitting without specifying a code, see [quit](../quit/index.md).
+- For error handling, see [bail](../bail/index.md).

 ### Demonstration